 What is Proof of Work?

-Proof of work, commonly abbreviated as PoW, is the consensus algorithm that helps keep the bitcoin network secure.
+Proof of work, commonly abbreviated as PoW, is the consensus algorithm that helps secure the bitcoin network.
 For bitcoin miners, proof of work is why you mine bitcoin in the hope of gaining a block reward.
-Proof of work can be thought of as a difficult, costly, and time-consuming task, which is on purpose as this is where the work aspect comes into play.
+Proof of work can be considered a complicated, costly, and time-consuming task, which is on purpose as this is where the work aspect comes into play.